erikrose/pyescrypt/README.md

 ## Version History
-- 0.2
+- 2024-03-8
-    - Add support for macOS ARM builds (dynamic only).
+    - Added support for macOS ARM builds (dynamic only).
+A macOS ARM wheel is now available for v0.1.
+(Thanks to @erikrose!)

 - 0.1
-    - Initial release
+    - Initial release.